Skip to content

 Usage: zcli [OPTIONS] COMMAND [ARGS]...

-│ --factory -f TEXT Use specified factory for current commmand. │
+│ --factory -f TEXT Use specific factory for this commmand. │

 │ --version -V Display version information. │